jkomoros/boardgame/TUTORIAL.md

 If there are no cards left in the grid, it figures out which player has the most cards, and denotes them the winner.

-However, this pattern--check if the game is finished, and if it is return as a winner any player who has the highest score--is so common that the engine makes it easy to implement with a default behavior built into `DefaultGameDelegate`.
+However, this pattern--check if the game is finished, and if it is return as a winner any player who has the highest score--is so common that the engine makes it easy to implement with a default behavior built into `base.GameDelegate`.
 Memory uses it, as you can see in `examples/memory/main.go`:

 ```
 func (g *gameDelegate) GameEndConditionMet(state boardgame.ImmutableState) bool {